 Over time, these large vehicles can put excessive strain on your driveway.
-So when your gas needs filling, see if your servicemen can park on the street if at all possible.
+So when your gas needs filling, see if the workers can park on the street if possible.

-When your concrete driveway was installed by your local concrete company, it probably was sealed.
+When your local concrete company installed your concrete driveway, it probably was sealed.
 This would have looked somewhat like laying down a paint job with a roller or sprayer.

-Sealant keeps your concrete safe from countless threats, including bad weather and oil stains, but it doesn’t last forever.
-Roughly once every five to seven years a penetrating sealant should be reapplied.
-Don’t worry, it’s easy!
-We’ve even written blogs all about it.
+The sealant protects your concrete from countless threats, including bad weather and oil stains, but it doesn’t last forever.
+A penetrating sealant should be reapplied roughly once every five to seven years.

 Be Wary of De-Icers

 Products that melt ice don’t keep working forever.
 Eventually, the liquid they melted will refreeze.
 When this happens over and over again, it can prove damaging to your stamped concrete driveway.
 Instead of harsh de-icers, consider products that provide traction instead.